 Set-up description: Two identical FTIR instruments are operating at PSL, in an air-conditioned room (Figure 1).
-The spectrometers are Bruker Vertex 80V that can be evacuated to ~.1 mbar.
-One spectrometer is equipped with aluminum mirrors optimized for the UV, visible and near-IR, the second features goldcoated mirrors for the near to far IR spectral range.
-Using two identical instruments (apart from the mirrors) has two major benefits.
-The instruments can share the collection of detectors and beamsplitters we have in our equipment to cover a very wide spectral range, which in turn facilitates the cross-calibration between the two instruments.
-The instruments and the accessory units used are fully automatized and the data calibration and reduction are made with quality controlled DLR developed software.
+The spectrometers are Bruker Vertex 80V (high-end model) that can be evacuated to ~.1 mbar.
+One spectrometer is equipped with aluminum mirrors optimized for the UV, visible and near-IR, the second features gold-coated mirrors for the near to far IR spectral range.